 Don’t take ED medicines more often or in larger doses than prescribed.

 Tell your doctor your health history.
 Mention all medicines you take.
 This includes over-the-counter drugs, supplements, and herbs.

 Ask your doctor about whether you can drink alcohol while taking ED medication.

 Distortion of your color vision for a short time

 Sudden vision loss or hearing loss (rare)

-Do not take ED medications if you take medications containing nitrates.
+Do not take ED medicines if you take medicines containing nitrates.
 The combination may drop your blood pressure to a dangerous level.
-Nitrates include nitroglycerin (a drug for angina).
+Nitrates include nitroglycerin (a drug for angina or chest pain).
 They are also in “poppers,” an inhaled recreational drug.
 If you’re not sure whether you’re taking nitrates, ask your doctor or pharmacist.

-Medications called alpha-blockers can interact with ED medications.
+Medicines called alpha-blockers can interact with ED medicines.
 They can cause a sudden drop in blood pressure.
 Alpha-blockers are a common treatment for prostate problems.
 They also treat high blood pressure.
-Be sure your doctor knows if you take these medications.
+Be sure your doctor knows if you take these medicines.

 If you’ve had a heart attack or have heart disease and you have not had sex for a while, talk to your doctor.
 Having sex again can put extra strain on your heart.
 Your doctor can confirm that your heart is healthy enough for sex.

 It is rare, but some men taking ED medicines have had sudden vision loss.
 This may be more likely if other health problems are present.
 These include high blood pressure and diabetes.
 Ask your doctor if you are at risk for this type of vision loss.